Lane Departure Accident Prevention in Foggy Conditions: A Prior-Guided Dynamic Feature Fusion Transformer Framework for Real-Time Lane Detection: Related Work

 \subsection{Row-wise-based Lane Detection}

 Row-wise methods predict lane positions for each image row.
-E2E-LMD\cite{yoo2020end} first proposes the row-wise-based lane detection task and designes an end-to-end architecture that directly outputs the lane marker positions.
-UFLD\cite{qin2020ultra} utilizes global features to select the lane positions of predefined rows of an image and proposes a structural loss function, so as to ensure the continuity and smoothness of the lanes.
-CondLaneNet\cite{liu2021condlanenet} utilizes conditional convolution and row-by-row prediction strategies to enhance lane recognition accuracy, and introduces the RIM module to effectively address complex lane layouts.
+E2E-LMD\citep{yoo2020end} introduces the row-wise-based lane detection task and develops a complete architecture that outputs lane marker positions directly.
+UFLD\citep{qin2020ultra} utilizes global features to select the lane positions of predefined rows of an image and proposes a structural loss function, so as to ensure the continuity and smoothness of the lanes.
+CondLaneNet\citep{liu2021condlanenet} utilizes conditional convolution and row-by-row prediction strategies to enhance lane recognition accuracy, and introduces the RIM module to effectively address complex lane layouts.
 The row-wise-based detection methods improve computational efficiency by focusing only on the row regions in the image, and possesses high detection accuracy while maintaining efficiency.